TnTech-ECE/CapstoneStarterRepo/README.md

 ## Executive Summary

 The golf ball interceptor is expected to track and intercept a golf ball traveling down predetermined trajectories.
 An interception occurs when a counter projectile is fired, causing a notable change of trajectory.
+The success of this project is based on how effectively it can locate and intercept an incoming projectile.
+The system will work in three stages with the first being detection where the projectile is detected alerting the subsystems to begin locating the target.
+The next stage is locating where data from the various sensors are used to locate the incoming projectile.
+The final stage is interception where data from the previous steps is used to send a counter projectile to disrupt the projectile's path.

 ## Current Team Goals and Updates